Key Takeaways

 It covers what to do before the spike hits, how to bid during it, and how to keep the gains after it passes.

-Branded search volume on Amazon rises fast, often before you notice the TikTok video trending in your own feed.
+Branded search volume on Amazon rises fast, often before you notice the video trending in your own feed.
 Shoppers who see a product on TikTok do not always buy through TikTok Shop.

-By the time they notice, competitors have already started bidding on the brand's name and Amazon has re-ranked the listing based on the new
+By the time they notice, competitors have started bidding on the brand's name and Amazon has re-ranked the listing on the new velocity, for better or worse depending on whether stock holds.

 Should You Pause or Scale Amazon PPC During a Viral Spike?

-A useful starting point, not a fixed rule: if your organic-driven sessions have clearly multiplied over a few days, trim broad-match discovery spend and shift it into branded exact-match and Sponsored Brands headline placements.
+A useful starting point, not a fixed rule: if organic-driven sessions have clearly multiplied over a few days, trim broad-match discovery spend and shift it into branded exact-match and Sponsored Brands headline placements.

 The Pre-Spike Setup Beauty Brands Need Before They Go Viral

-A standing negative-keyword and exact-match branded campaign,
+A standing branded campaign

-funded modestly but always live, so there is no lag between "we noticed the spike" and "we are actually defending the term."
+Keep a negative-keyword and exact-match branded campaign funded modestly but always live, so there is no lag between noticing the spike and actually defending the term.

-not a flat manual bid, so the system can respond to auction pressure in real time rather than waiting for a human to log in and adjust.
-Amazon periodically renames and reorganizes its automated bidding tools, so confirm the exact feature name and settings inside your own Ads Console before building this out.
+Set a Rule-Based Bidding structure to a target ACoS, not a flat manual bid, so the system responds to auction pressure in real time rather than waiting for a human to log in and adjust.

 How to Defend Branded Search When Competitors Try to Conquest Your Name

 Once a product trends, expect competitor bids on your brand name within days, sometimes hours.
-This is the single most predictable and most commonly ignored threat in this entire playbook.
+This is the single most predictable and most commonly ignored threat in this playbook.

-The Bid Strategy That Works Mid-Spike (With Real Ranges)
+The Bid Strategy That Works Mid-Spike

-What matters operationally is the direction of the shift: a viral spike temporarily changes the math in your favor, because conversion rate tends to rise faster than cost-per-click during the first week or two, which is the window to lean into tighter, more aggressive ACoS targets on terms you already know convert.
+What matters is the direction of the shift: a viral spike temporarily changes the math in your favor, because conversion rate rises faster than cost-per-click in the first week or two.

-Use your own account's trailing-30-day ACoS as the real baseline, not an industry average.
+That is the window to lean into tighter ACoS targets on terms you already know convert.
+Use your account's trailing-30-day ACoS as the baseline, not an industry average.

-Tier one, first 24 to 48 hours:
+Tier one: first 24 to 48 hours

-Treat the exact gap as something to tune against your own daily numbers rather than a fixed figure.
 Keep broad match on a "down only" rule to prevent runaway discovery spend while demand is unstable.

-Tier two, days three through ten, once velocity stabilizes:
+Tier two: days three through ten

 Inventory and Fulfillment: The Silent Killer of Viral Moments

-Before scaling ad spend on a suspected viral product,
+Before scaling ad spend on a suspected viral product, confirm three things:

 How Amazon Marketing Cloud Connects TikTok Discovery to Amazon Sales

-The brands that get real value from it are the ones who set up the instance during a quiet period, run a baseline query on new-to-brand rates for a normal month, and already have that comparison ready the next time a video takes off.
+Setting up an AMC instance is not something to configure for the first time mid-spike.
+The brands that get real value from it set the instance up during a quiet period and run a baseline query on new-to-brand rates for a normal month, so the comparison is ready the next time a video takes off.

-Without a baseline, the post-spike attribution conversation stays anecdotal no matter how good the raw sales numbers look.
+Without a baseline, the post-spike attribution conversation stays anecdotal no matter how good the raw numbers look.
+TikTok Shop and Amazon increasingly work as complementary channels, as eMarketer's analysis of TikTok Shop's US beauty impact documents: TikTok for discovery, Amazon for the intent-driven purchase.

-During a live spike, the practical answer is running both open simultaneously: Seller Central for a real-time read on stock and Buy Box status, Ads Console for bid adjustments and Search Query Performance monitoring.
+The Amazon Ads Console is built around campaign management, reporting, and increasingly AMC access.
+During a live spike, run both open at once: Seller Central for a real-time read on stock and Buy Box status, Ads Console for bid adjustments and Search Query Performance monitoring.

 Turning a One-Week Spike Into Durable Amazon Sales Rank

-The mistake brands make after a spike is assuming Amazon's algorithm will remember the good week forever.
-It will not.
-Organic rank decays toward a new equilibrium based on recent, sustained velocity, not peak velocity, which means the two weeks after a spike matter almost as much as the spike itself.
+Organic rank decays toward a new equilibrium based on recent, sustained velocity, not peak velocity, so the two weeks after a spike matter almost as much as the spike itself.

 Keep branded defense campaigns fully funded well past the point where the trend feels over.